-Additionally, Mr. Perrone could be eligible to receive incentive awards such as WIS, may offer.
-He may also receive 12b-1 fees from mutual funds that pay such fees.
-The receipt of additional compensation may give Mr. Perrone an incentive to recommend investment products based on the compensation received, rather than on your investment needs.
+Additionally, Mr. Perrone could be eligible to receive incentive awards such as WIS offers.
+He can also receive 12b-1 fees from mutual funds that pay such fees.
+The receipt of additional compensation can give Mr. Perrone an incentive to recommend investment products based on the compensation received, rather than on your investment needs.
 BCWA Assets are not invested at WIS.